leovan/leovan.me/content/en-resume.md

 ## Project Experiences

+### Intelligent Agriculture

+_2019.07 ~ Present, Product Manager_

 ### Daat (Complex Network & Knowledge Graph)

-_2018.04 ~ Present, Project Leader_
+_2018.04 ~ 2019.06, Project Leader_

-- **JD Finance Knowledge Graph Technical White Paper**：Investigate the entire Knowledge Graph technology stack, including related models, data, evaluation reports and open source tools, and summarize the final research report.
+- **Data Knowledge Engineering & Data QA System**: Design and development of ontology of data warehouse, data market and data tools.
+Based on the ontology and the extracted knowledge, we build the knowledge base of data.
+We also develop the data QA system with techniques such as: intent classification, slot filling, query rewrite, ranking and question matching based on DSSM.
+Data QA system is aimed at improving the usability and convenience for users to make use of data warehouse and data market.
+It can also answer the questions related to data concept, data processing flow and data tools.
-- **Automatic Sensitive Information Identification**：Automatic sensitive information identification for data stored in the data warehouse, assisted with data encryption policy implementation.
-The model is constructed using the Wide & Deep network based on the meta-information of the data (e.g., table name, table comment, column name, column comment, etc.) and value-information of the data (e.g., the data values of every column).
-Build the Wide network with extracted traditional features and the Deep network with text features using Char Embedding + CNN, and the F1-Score on test data is 95%+.
+- **Automatic Sensitive Information Identification**：Development of automatic sensitive information identification for data warehouse, which helps to make data encryption policy.
+The model is based on the Wide & Deep network with meta-information of the data (e.g., table name, table comment, column name, column comment, etc.) and value-information of the data (e.g., the data values of every column).
+Building the Wide network with extracted traditional features and the Deep network with text features using Char Embedding + CNN, it achieves **95%+ of the F1-Score** on test data.
+- **Large Scale Heterogeneous Network Embedding**: Development of large scale (**ten millions of vertexes and hundred millions of edges**) heterogeneous network embedding algorithm.
+We implement the algorithm based on meta-path with rich business meanings, and provide the embedding results as features for other models.
+- **Recommendation and Marketing based on User Network and User Behavior**: Leveraging historical orders, we build a large heterogeneous network of users which contains users, address, goods, and etc. With the embedding results of this network, we develop an algorithm for candidates generation of recommendation, which achieves **20%+ improvement** compared with traditional methods.

 ### All Seeing Eyes (Chinese Address Analytics)

 _2015.03 ~ 2018.04, Project Leader_

 - Development of **Chinese address analytics algorithms**, including: segmentation, classification, integrity, POI identification and similarity **(accuracy 90%+)**.
 - Development of **Address Profile System** based on the basic algorithm engine.
-It increased the conversion rate of users by 30%+ in the offline payment service.
+It increased the conversion rate of users by **30%+** in the offline payment service.
 - Development of the anti-fraud and credit model based on the Chinese address analysis system.
 The anti-fraud model identified illegal encashment orders with **200,000 CNY/day**, and more than **10 million users** were granted credit with the credit model.
 - This project has beed awarded the **"Innovation Seed" prize** of JingYa Cup Innovation Competition in JD.com ranking **20 of 378**.
 - Development of **Enterprise Address Profile System** based on the basic algorithm engine which was part of [**JD Enterprise Credit**](https://icredit.jd.com/).